-Do you want to work in a medical or scientific laboratory?
-Do you find obtaining and handling different types of specimens fascinating and interesting?
-If the answer to both these questions is yes then you can consider a career as a laboratory assistant.
-In this profession, you will have the opportunity to work under the supervision of experienced doctors, researchers and scientists.
+A laboratory assistant works under the supervision of experienced doctors, researchers and scientists.
 Your role will involve gathering and processing the specimens before they will be studied.
 You will also prepare the equipment and the needed supplies so the experiment can take place.

 As a laboratory assistant, you will find work in various settings like hospitals, research laboratories, doctors’ clinics and hospitals.
 The work you do will also depend on the work environment where you will be assigned in.
 If you happen to be a laboratory assistant for a healthcare setting, collecting specimens will be part and parcel of your work.
 If you are working as a lab assistant for a research facility, you will be assisting senior scientists as they conduct various scientific tasks.

 Regardless of where you work, you are expected to follow the facility’s established protocols and safety procedures.
 Since you could be handling dangerous chemicals and potentially contagious specimens, protocol could dictate that you wear protective clothing and equipment like lab gowns, goggles, gloves and like.
 You are also expected to follow the proper procedures in cleaning and sterilizing the laboratory area and the equipment found there to prevent contamination and soiling of the samples.